gpufit/Gpufit/docs/appendix.rst

    :width: 14 cm
    :align: center

-   Levenberg-Marquardt algorithm flow as implemented in |GF|.
+   Levenberg-Marquardt algorithm flow as implemented in the Gpufit library.

 Performance comparison to other GPU benchmarks